(Quick Reference)

 2.1 Installation Requirements

-Before installing Grails 5.0.1 you will need as a minimum a Java Development Kit (JDK) installed version 1.8.
-The most recent supported version of the JDK is 11.
+Before installing Grails you will need a Java Development Kit (JDK) installed with the minimum version denoted in the table below.
 Download the appropriate JDK for your operating system, run the installer, and then set up an environment variable called JAVA_HOME pointing to the location of this installation.

 To automate the installation of Grails we recommend SDKMAN which greatly simplifies installing and managing multiple Grails versions.